Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

-Offset Printing Printing method that transfers ink from a plate to a blanket to paper instead of directly from plate to paper.
+Offset Printing A printing method that transfers ink from a plate to a blanket to paper as opposed to directly inking from plate to paper.

 Old Style A style of type characterized by slight contrast between light and heavy strokes and slanting serif.

-OpenType New font format created by Adobe and Microsoft.
+OpenType A font format created by Adobe and Microsoft.
 Open Type font can include a set of glyphs defined as True Type or Type 1 curves.

 Orphan Line The first line of a paragraph appearing on its own at the bottom on a page with the remaining part of the paragraph appearing on the next page.

-Outline This can refer to the outside edge of a font or to the outer edge of a vector graphic image, drawn in a package such as Illustrator or Freehand.
+Outline This can refer to the outside edge of a font or the outer edge of a vector graphic image drawn in a package such as Illustrator or Freehand.

 Overprint To print additional material or another color over a previously printed image.

 Over Run Additional printed material beyond order.
-Overage policy differs in the printing industry, usually within 10% of the original quantity run.
+Over run policy differs in the printing industry, usually within 10% of the original quantity run.